- Commercial fleets are combating a truck driver shortage

 The truck driver shortage is a complex issue.
 Commercial fleets have many daily operations to monitor and manage.
 Retention and recruitment is only one of the challenges.
 Nevertheless, an all-in-one fleet management software can make a real difference in your efforts to combat driver turnover and bring new people onboard.

 Motive’s telematics make it easier to keep assets moving.
 Maximizing vehicle uptime with maintenance and performance reporting supports driver efficiency and improves vehicle safety.
 Plus, GPS tracking helps increase productivity with ongoing route optimization.
-With facility insights from the fleet telematics, drivers avoid dwell and idle time.
 Geofence alerts also give drivers support in theft prevention while out on a route.

 Make it easier for drivers to do their job using the Motive Driver App.
 Logs and inspection reports can be less time-consuming when drivers use the Driver App to keep up.
 Drivers can use pre-existing templates for inspections, upload necessary documentation, track their hours, or communicate with the back office.
 The app helps keep drivers on the road as well. or off of it when they need to be.
 Pre-violation alerts notify drivers of impending HOS violations, giving them time to find a place to park.

 The Motive AI Dashcam and automated coaching technology also works to prevent accidents and protect drivers.
-The AI Dashcam detects unsafe driving behavior with unrivaled accuracy, and alerts drivers in real time.Your drivers will know you take their safety and professional development seriously with Motive’s turnkey coaching workflow and DRIVE risk scores.
+The AI Dashcam detects unsafe driving behavior with unrivaled accuracy, and alerts drivers in real time.Your drivers will know you take their safety and professional development seriously with Motive’s turnkey coaching workflow and Safety Scores.